alexkwolfe/spark/README.markdown

     Spark server(34050) listening on http://*:3000 in development mode Spark server(34052) listening on http://*:3000 in development mode Spark server(34051) listening on http://*:3000 in development mode

+## Commands

+Spark supports starting, stopping, restarting, and checking the process status of your app.
+See `spark -h` for more information.

+The `spark restart` command is graceful.
+Configuration will be reloaded (some configuration changes such as host and port require a full stop/start).
+Each worker will be respawned after currently pending requests have completed.

+The `spark stop` command is also graceful.
+The server process will wait to shut down until all currently pending requests have completed.
+To forcibly stop the server without waiting for requests to complete, use the `spark interrupt` command.

+## Auto-restart on file changes

+Spark will restart when the server's source files are changed on the file system.
+By default, all `.js` files in the current working directory will be watched.

+When running in an  environment other than "development" (i.e. `--env production`), auto-restart is disabled unless you specify the `--watchfile` option.
+The `--watchfile` option to specifies single file to watch &mdash; just touch the watched file to gracefully restart your app.

 ## MIT License